 Technology, social media, and shifting cultural standards have influenced the purchasing patterns of millennials and members of Generation Z. Their purchasing habits differ significantly from those of preceding generations.
-The buying habits of Millennials and Gen Z, as well as the variables affecting their purchasing choices, will be discussed in this blog.
+In this blog, we will discuss the buying habits of Millennials and Gen Z, as well as the variables affecting their purchasing choices.

 It’s not surprising that Millennials and Gen Z prefer online shopping to traditional brick-and-mortar stores because they have both grown up with the internet.
 Internet shopping offers convenience, easy price comparison, and access to a larger selection of goods.
 67% of Millennials and 68% of Gen Z prefer online purchasing to in-store buying, according to a BigCommerce study.